-Leigh Metcalf, author of London Stitch & Knit (Black Dog Publishing), lets us in on her top five hidden-away fabric-shopping haunts in the UK capital and you loved her suggestions!
+Leigh Metcalf, author of London Stitch & Knit (Black Dog Publishing), let us in on her top five hidden-away fabric-shopping haunts in the UK capital and you loved her suggestions!
 So we’re updated this post with more insider tips for where to visit if you’re heading London-way.

 We all love fabric and haberdashery shopping – but tracking down the best stores can be tricky.
 That’s why I wrote London Stitch & Knit, a useful, beautiful guide to all the great crafty supply shops in London.

 Many of the shops featured in the book are well known and have a rich history, such as Liberty, while others like Sew Over It have a huge following both online and in the real world.
 But there are some special shops that are thriving businesses but a little more underground (some literally!).
 Here are my favourite London hidden gems.

 Inconspicuously located in a Soho basement, Barnett Lawson Trimmings is one shop you’d never notice unless you knew exactly where to look.
 Its obscured entrance may make it feel like a members-only club, but everyone is welcome – and with more than 12,000 items on offer, including embroidered trims, silk flowers, sequins, beads and feathers, any sewist will be giddy to browse the (crammed) aisles.

 - Find them in: Central London.

 2. William Gee

 If you’re the type of haberdashery shopper who wants to get in and out without distractions or the temptation to buy every single thing, William Gee is perfect.

 This east London haberdashery takes an old-school approach to helping customers: simply go to the sales counter and ask for what you want.
 No frills, no fuss, but everything you need in a flash.

 - Find them in: East London